Escaping McKinseyLand is Hard, Even for McKinsey

 I invested attention to read the content and contemplate its contents.

-Other than using the big word "arena" instead of the words 'economic system’ (or “ecosystem”) — this actually makes sense strategically; McKinsey competitor Boston Consulting Group is now jumping into the fray of designing business ecosystems — and “arena-creation potion” instead of systems thinking (this also makes sense; systems thinking is not easily accessible conceptually, particularly for the linear-thinking West, which is why James F. Moore wrote The Death of Competition….in 1996), The Next Big Arenas of Competition feels like 213 pages of 'happy-to-glad’ edits.
-I couldn’t find insightful or iconoclastic analysis of contemporary business issues.
+Other than using the big word "arena" instead of the word “ecosystem” and “arena-creation potion” instead of systems thinking, I couldn’t find insightful or iconoclastic analysis of contemporary business issues.
 It was small-bore and obvious.
-More bluntly, I didn't get ROI from my engagement with the content, probably created by a team of low-cost junior analysts and fresh MBAs, probably offshore, searching Google and mining McKinsey databases of past engagements to recycle the cycle of jargon that swarms at high altitudes:
+More bluntly, I didn't get ROI from my engagement with the content, probably created by a team of low-cost junior analysts and fresh MBAs, probably offshore, searching Google and mining McKinsey databases of past engagements to recycle the loop of jargon that swarms at high altitudes.

-The many striking differences between the 12 arenas of today and non-arenas inform our understanding of the arenas of the future.
+“The many striking differences between the 12 arenas of today and non-arenas inform our understanding of the arenas of the future.
 Arenas earn far greater profits than other industries do, they spawn a disproportionate number of global giants, and they offer unusually strong opportunities for new entrants to become powerhouses.

 Three combined ingredients in an “arena-creation potion” tend to generate the escalatory mode of competition that characterizes arenas.
 The telltale elements of a forming arena are business model or technological step changes, escalatory investments, and a large and/or growing addressable market.
 The presence of these elements can lead to escalatory competition among players, who make large investments to gain not only market share but also a product quality edge, compounding the benefits and further setting them apart from other companies in a race to the top.

 Certain industries create more value and have a greater impact than others.
 We call these outperformers arenas of competition.
 They are defined by two characteristics: high growth and high dynamism.
-Due to their growth, they capture an outsize share of the economy’s overall expansion; in terms of dynamism, market share within them changes hands to an outsize degree.
+Due to their growth, they capture an outsize share of the economy’s overall expansion; in terms of dynamism, market share within them changes hands to an outsize degree.”

 On the Big AI thing (Thing One):